 State/Local Income Tax Withholdings; State Unemployment; Other State/Local Taxes

-If you are looking for information on state and local income taxes, state unemployment, or other state/local taxes, you can follow steps 1-8 on the process outlined above.
+If you are looking for information on state and local income taxes, state unemployment, or other state/local taxes, you can follow almost all of the steps on the process outlined above.
 Upon downloading the report, you will have to delete federal tax information (federal income tax, FICA, and FUTA) in order to isolate the information relevant to state and local filings.